modelux

 These are the uptime targets the platform is designed to meet for the control plane and proxy data plane.
 They describe our own availability — upstream provider uptime is a separate number, and your fallback chain is what absorbs it.

-Plan Uptime target Contractual SLA Support
+Plan Uptime target Support

 Free Best-effort Community